An Action Language for Multi-Agent Domains: Foundations: The language : Syntax

 \subsection{Observability: observers, partial observers, and others}

 One of the key differences between single-agent and multi-agent domains lies in how the execution of an action changes the beliefs of agents.
-This is because, in multi-agent domains, an agent can be oblivious about the occurrence of an action or unable to observe the effect of an action.
-For example, watching another agent open the box allows the agent to know that the box is open after the execution of the action; however, the agent would still believe that the box is closed if she is not aware of the action occurrence.
-On the other hand, watching another agent peeking into the box does not help the observer in learning whether the coin lies heads or tails up; the only thing she would learn is that the agent who is peeking into the box has knowledge of the status of the coin.
+This is because, in multi-agent domains, an agent might be oblivious about the occurrence of an action or unable to observe the effects of an action.
+For example, watching another agent open the box would allow the agent to know that the box is open after the execution of the action; however, the agent would still believe that the box is closed if she is not aware of the action occurrence.
+On the other hand, watching another agent peek into the box does not help the observer in learning whether the coin lies heads or tails up; the only thing she would learn is that the agent who is peeking into the box has knowledge of the status of the coin.

-\ma0 needs to have a component for representing the fact that not all the agents may be completely aware of the presence of actions being executed.
-Depending on the action and the current situation, we can categorize agents in three classes: \begin{itemize} \item \emph{Full observers}, \item \emph{Partial observers}, and \item \emph{Oblivious} (or \emph{others}). \end{itemize} This categorization is dynamic: changes in the state of the world may lead to changes to the agent's category w.r.t. each action.
-In this paper, we will consider the possible observability of agents for different action types as detailed in Table~\ref{roles}.
+\mastar{} needs to have a component for representing the fact that not all the agents may be completely aware of the occurrence of actions being executed.
+Depending on the action and the current situation, we can categorize agents in three classes: \begin{itemize} \item \emph{Full observers}, \item \emph{Partial observers}, and \item \emph{Oblivious} (or \emph{others}). \end{itemize} This categorization is dynamic---changes in the state of the world and/or the beliefs of agents may change the observability of actions.
+In this paper, we will consider the possible observabilities of agents for different action types as detailed in Table~\ref{roles}.

 The first row indicates that, for a world-altering action, an agent can either be a \emph{full observer}, i.e., completely aware of the occurrence of that action, or {oblivious} of the occurrence of the action.
+The assumption here is that agents are fully knowledgeable of the outcomes of a world-changing action (which makes partial observability a moot point).
 In the second case, the observability of the agent is categorized as \emph{other}.
 Note that we assume that the observer agents know about each others' status and they are also aware of the fact that the other agents are oblivious.
 The oblivious agents have no clue of anything.
+Notice also that in multi-agent domain, an agent, who executes an action, might not be a full observer of the action occurrence.
+For instance, a blind agent will not be able to observe the effect of switching the contact of a light.